SierraOG/DinoPower/README.md

 # DinoPower
+Our game is a side-scrolling endless survival game, reminiscent of the no-Internet Google Chrome dinosaur jumping game.
 To run our project, please click on the following link: https://dinopower-sierrao.vercel.app/

 ## Central GUI
 To read the controls for the game, click the Controls button.